eXist-db/existdb-saml/README.md

 ### Edit controller.xql of Your Application

+NOTE: previous versions of this document had the if/else logic wrong in this example.
+Thanks to @adamretter for pointing this out.

 You need to adjust the `controller.xql` of your application like this in order to use SAML: